bkietz/maud/options.rst

 Options are CMake ``CACHE`` variables which parameterize a project, augmented for :ref:`presentation to users <options-summary>` and :ref:`consistency checking <option-resolution>`.
-If an aspect of your project might need to be tuned by users, an option declaration is probably the most accessible way to expose it.
+If an aspect of your project needs to be easily tunable by users, an option declaration is probably the most accessible way to expose it.

 ``option``